ScholarshipOwl/laravel-doctrine-jsonapi/README.md

     - [ ] Generate the transformers depend on the entity name and configuration path: `app/Transformers/{Entity}Transformer.php`
     - [ ] Allow defining relationships with PHP Attributes on the entity class.
     - [ ] The id get be retrieved using internal Doctrine functionality or just depend on public $id property.

+## Support

+If you encounter any issues or have questions, please report them using the [GitHub Issues](https://github.com/ScholarshipOwl/laravel-doctrine-jsonapi/issues) tracker.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.